Skip to main content

 2

-A deterministic hash is computed from the event.
-That hash uniquely represents the event and becomes part of the permanent record.
+A deterministic hash is computed from the event payload.
+This hash uniquely represents the event and becomes its immutable fingerprint.

 3